-Drawing on its former farm heritage, the property has been sympathetically redeveloped to create a fantastic light-filled living space which remains faithful to its rural setting.
+Drawing on its former farm heritage, the property has been sympathetically redeveloped to create a fantastic light-filled living space that remains faithful to its rural setting.

 Set in the very heart of the country that inspired the writings of Sir Walter Scott, the location of the Smiddy on seven hundred acres of unspoilt estate land means that it is perfectly placed for walkers, cyclists, nature lovers and field sports.
-Fishing, either day rods or weekly lets, can be arranged directly with the estate office; stabling can be provided for guests interested in bringing their own horse; and guided tours of the area can be arranged - whether on two feet, two wheels or four hooves!
+Stabling can be provided for guests interested in bringing their own horse, and guided tours of the area can be arranged - whether on two feet, two wheels or four hooves!

 Open-plan sitting room/dining/kitchen area:

 The sitting room area features elegant furnishings by Michael Vee Interiors including a double sofa, large wing armchair and two leather chairs.
 Large bi-folding doors open out to the patio and garden.
-Technology includes a flatscreen TV with Freeview and DVD player.
+Technology includes a Smart TV with Freeview play.
 Books and board games are provided.

 The kitchen is fully equipped with an electric cooker, hob, large retro fridge with ice box, integrated dishwasher, washing machine and microwave.

 There is a dining area with seating for four.

 Bedroom one enjoys views across to the Eildon Hills and features zip and link beds which can be set up as a super king double or twin as preferred, two bedside cabinets and a dressing table.

 En-suite bathroom with bath and shower over, rainforest shower head, heated towel rail, basin and WC.

 Bedroom two with king size bed and views across to the Eildon Hills.